 The Employee Resilience Research team consists of researchers and postgraduate students from Psychology as well as Management, Marketing, and Entrepreneurship.

-They collaborate closely with the Leading and Managing Resilient Organisations research group (LORE), Resilient Organisations (ResOrgs), as well as the Joint Centre for Disaster Research (JCDR) to create a dynamic, multidisciplinary research team that aims to advance knowledge of the factors contributing to worker resilience, and of the key outcomes for organisations committed to developing resilient workers, namely engagement, high performance, and wellbeing.
+Collaborating closely with the Leading and Managing Resilient Organisations research group (LORE), as well as the Joint Centre for Disaster Research (JCDR) the team aim to help build a greater understanding of the factors contributing to worker resilience, and of the key outcomes for organisations committed to developing resilient workers, namely engagement, high performance and wellbeing.

 Resilience in organisations and among employees is relevant in any context which introduces challenges and change, and transcends a post-disaster context.
 They therefore couple rigorous scientific methodologies with practitioner expertise to encourage organisations to capitalise on employee resilience, and guide the process of increasing organisational resilience and performance through staff capabilities.